Monica Beverly Hillz: Post-RuPaul's Drag Race

 Dejesus-Anaya joined the Chicago-based gay Feast of Fun podcast in 2013.

 In December 2014, Dejesus-Anaya was one of the subjects of a photo series called WERKS, shot by Nestor Photography.
 The show was held at Chicago designer Michelle Tan's boutique Michelle Tan Clothing.
-Other drag queens featured in the series included RPDR alum Gia Gunn (season 6), Dida Ritz (season 4), and Jade Jolie (season 5).
+Other drag queens featured in the series included RPDR alum Gia Gunn (season 6), DiDa Ritz (season 4), and Jade Jolie (season 5).

 In 2015, Dejesus-Anaya joined other drag queens to film the music video for singer Glenn Stewart's cover of "(Here it Comes) Around Again", originally performed by RuPaul.
 Other drag queens who joined for the video included RPDR alum JujuBee (season 2), Kelly Mantle (season 6), Jade Sotomayor (season 1), Jade Jolie (season 5), Joslyn Fox (season 6), and Jaidynn Diore Fierce (season 7).
 In 2015, Puerto Rican gay scholar Lawrence La Fountain-Stokes presented a talk titled "The Drag of Poverty" in which he discussed Dejesus-Anaya's experiences in relation to those of other Puerto Rican performers, namely Erika Lopez and Holly Woodlawn.
 The talk is part of a book project La Fountain-Stokes is working on called Translocas: Trans Diasporic Puerto Rican Drag.

 Dejesus-Anaya has continued to perform and make appearances up through 2015, including RuPaul's first Drag Con, held May 16–17, 2015, at the Los Angeles Convention Center.

+After her first appearance on Drag Race, in around 2021, she nearly quit drag entirely with the goal of making time for her mental health after years of traveling and publicity as a result of her fame.
+However, after personal introspection brought upon by her quarantine during the COVID-19 pandemic, she decided not to quit drag.